VandyAstroML/Vandy_Starting_Grad_School/docs/source/useful_tools.rst

     Figure 1.1: htop running in the terminal.
     Credit: `Wikipedia <https://en.wikipedia.org/wiki/Htop#/media/File:Htop.png>`_

-This tools is extremely useful when running multiple jobs, since it lets you see which *jobs* are running, for how long they've been running, and more.
+This tool is extremely useful when running multiple jobs, since it lets you see which *jobs* are running, for how long they've been running, and more.
 Figure :numref:`Fig-1.1` how *htop* looks whenever you run this from the terminal: